shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 //9 Function prints the 9 times table starting with 0.
 //10 Function adds two integers and returns the result.
 //11 Function prints all natural numbers from n to 98 followed by a new line
+//12 Function prints the n times table starting with 0.